Skip to main content

 Market Context

-Largest US CRE market by total value.
-CAM reconciliation complexity is extreme due to base-year escalation structures, union labor requirements, and layered municipal taxes.
-Office vacancy post-COVID remains elevated, driving significant gross-up activity.
+New York is the largest US CRE market by total value.
+CAM reconciliation is complex here.
+Base-year escalation structures, union labor requirements, and layered municipal taxes all add up.
+Office vacancy remains elevated post-COVID, so gross-up calculations are active on most leases.

 Reconcile New York, NY Properties